Platforms

 Instagram image sizing works best when you prepare for the exact frame instead of hoping the app will make every crop look intentional.

 Square, portrait, and full-height story or Reel frames all behave differently.
 Preparing the right size for the exact surface is more reliable than uploading one giant source for everything.
-In most cases, JPG for ordinary photo posts and PNG for certain text-heavy or graphic-led creative is the safest starting point because it balances compatibility, predictable rendering, and reasonable file weight for the platform.
-That recommendation can change when transparency matters or when the source image contains text and hard edges, but most everyday uploads perform best when the file is prepared for the platform before upload.
+JPG for ordinary photo posts and PNG for certain text-heavy or graphic-led creative is usually the safest format here — it balances compatibility, predictable rendering, and a reasonable file weight for the platform.

 Real examples

-Examples are more useful than generic recommendations: A portrait photo for feed use needs a different crop than a story or Reel cover image.
+A portrait photo for feed use needs a different crop than a story or Reel cover image.
 A quote card with bold typography may need a sharper export than a lifestyle photo.
 A carousel cover image should be framed more conservatively because the feed preview crops aggressively.
-These are the cases where platform-ready guidance saves the most time.
-Instead of editing blindly, the user can match the destination and move on.

 - Using one crop for square posts, portrait posts, and story frames.